GlassFace/SunwellApp/README.md

 # SunwellApp
-Since I am huge fan of Wold of Warcraft and Sunwell (Polish private server) as well, I decided to make small application which deliver players some information about the server.
+Since I am huge fan of Wold of Warcraft and Sunwell (Polish private server) as well, I decided to make small application which delivers some current information about the server status.